 Either way, the interest is paid each month through regular payments.
 For capital repayment mortgages, the monthly repayment is set at a level that will also fully repay the capital owed at the end of the term.

 How do the application processes differ?

-These loans can be taken out quickly, usually completing in anything from 5-14 days.
+Bridging loans can be arranged quickly, usually completing in anything from 5-14 days.

 Bridging loan lenders tend to focus on your exit strategy, as this is how they will be repaid.
 If your exit strategy is solid and reliable, then other issues will usually be largely ignored by many lenders.

 This makes the bridging loan process very straightforward and free from red tape.

 Most lenders won’t require proof of income, unless it is needed to verify that your exit strategy is realistic.